MRC-Epid-it24/intake24/docs/admin/images/as-served-sets.md

 Edit tab allows to modify selected as served set.

-- `As served set ID` -Unique string within `as served set` records
+- `As served set ID` - Unique string within `as served set` records

 - `Description` - Free text to describe the as served set

 - `Selection image` - Main image to be displayed to respondent when choosing between available portion size methods

-User can add / modify / delete multiple images and assign weight to each image.
+User can add / modify / delete multiple images and assign weight (in grams) to each image.

 ## Deletion